superstreamlabs/memphis-dev-functions/add-geolocation/README.md

 # Geolocation Enrichment
 ## Description
-Takes a geolocation from the `geolocation` input and places it into the event with the key as the given `out` input.
+Takes an IP from the `geolocation` input and using `https://ip-api.com`, gets geolocation information and places that information into the event with the key as the given `out` input.
 ## Supported event formats
 JSON
 ## Inputs: